-It’s widely believed that the key to have a happy and healthy life is "Moderation"
+It's widely believed that the key to having a happy and healthy life is "Moderation."

 Here are some examples of some excessive activities and how they can affect our health according to the Chinese medicine concept:

-- Excessive use of one specific body part may cause qi (energy) stagnation in that area (e.g. A carpenter who uses his forearm frequently may suffer from a chronic arm pain due to the blockage of energy path).
+- Excessive use of one specific body part may cause qi (energy) stagnation in that area (e.g., A carpenter who uses his forearm frequently may suffer from chronic arm pain due to the blockage of the energy path).

 - Excessive lying down injures the lungs.